How The Physical Touch Love Language Develops Affection

 Although long-distance relationships may make physical touch impossible, you can show your partner love in other ways.
 Even if a person’s primary love language is physical touch, they may also appreciate other expressions of love such as words of affirmation or gifts.

-Why someone might appreciate physical touch
+Why someone might appreciate the physical touch love language

 There may be any number of reasons for physical touch to be a person’s primary love language.
 Physical contact is known to release certain hormones in the body associated with love and bonding, such as oxytocin.
 This may help explain its power as a love language.
 In addition to engaging in physical contact with romantic partners, physical touch is an important component of bonding between children and parents, friends, and other close relationships.